rauf322/blink-copilot/README.md

 - Support multiple completions, and it is configurable.
 - LSP interaction no longer relies on `copilot.lua`, ensuring improved performance and compliance with the latest official LSP API specifications.
-- Auto refresh completion list when cursor moves.
+- Auto refresh copilot suggestion items when cursor moves.

 > The completion isn't working after restarting Copilot.
 What should I do?